-The development of computer technology enabled printing the analog catalog, making the production and maintenance of the catalog more efficient.
-These technological advances also led to the development of MARC as an encoding standard for both bibliographic and authority metadata.
-Developed by Henriette D. Avram in the 1960s while working for the Library of Congress, MARC “attempted to both convert and manipulate the data stored on a catalog card.”
-In 1974 the Library of Congress began issuing lists of newly created and updated name headings for use in other libraries.
-The first MARC-based authority records were created by the Library of Congress in 1977, and the first edition of Authorities: A MARC Format was published a few years later in 1981, making available a national standard for recording, storing, and sharing electronic authority records.
-In a relatively short amount of time, MARC developed into an international standard that increased sharing and interoperability between libraries and their catalogs.
+Advances in, and adoption of, library computer technologies led to the development of MAchine Readable Cataloging (MARC) as an encoding standard for both bibliographic and authority metadata.
+Developed by Henriette D. Avram in the 1960s while working for the Library of Congress (LC), MARC “attempted to both convert and manipulate the data stored on a catalog card.”
+In 1974, LC began issuing lists of newly created and updated name headings for use in other libraries.
+The first MARC-based authority records were created by LC in 1977, and publication of the first edition of Authorities: A MARC Format soon followed in 1981, making available a national standard for recording, storing, and sharing electronic authority records.
+In a relatively short amount of time, MARC developed into an international standard that increased sharing and interoperability between libraries.

-As computer technology improved and computer networking technology developed, the library catalog was converted to an electronic environment, removing the need to publish an analog catalog list or card file.
-Files of authorized headings were also converted into this new digital environment.
-In a computer environment that involves various networks, creating, updating, and sharing catalog metadata became much more consistent and efficient.
-Libraries adopted integrated library systems developed by 3rd-party software companies that connected the library’s many functions to the metadata in the catalog (e.g. acquisitions, circulation, and discovery).
-These systems provide patrons a digital (or online) interface for searching and browsing the catalog.
-Authority metadata is utilized in these search interfaces to guide patrons to the preferred form of terms and headings that are used in catalog records so that patrons know how and what to search to meet their information needs.
-While enabling access to vast quantities of information, the creation and growth of the WWW and online search engines are recent developments in the history of the library catalog, posing unique challenges and opportunities that continue to shape authority control today.
+Converting the library catalog to an electronic environment removed the need to publish an analog catalog list or card file.
+Files of authorized headings were also converted into this new digital environment, allowing for more consistent and efficient creation, updating, and sharing of catalog metadata.
+Libraries adopted integrated library systems (ILSs) that provide patrons a digital (or online) interface for searching and browsing the catalog.
+Authority metadata is utilized in these search interfaces to guide patrons to the preferred access points used in catalog records so that patrons know what to search to meet their information needs and to collocate related resources.
+While enabling better access to vast quantities of information, the creation and growth of the Web and online search engines are recent developments in the history of the library catalog, posing unique challenges and opportunities that continue to shape authority control today.